 Ancestry Library Edition

 Ancestry includes U.S. Census information, passenger lists, birth, death, marriage and military records, family and local history collections and more.
-Available for use only inside the Fond du Lac Public Library and at the Express Branch.
+Temporarily available remotely to library card holders.

 Heritage Quest includes U.S. Census information, family and place histories, Revolutionary War information and Periodical Source Index.
 Available for use inside the Fond du Lac Public Library and remotely to FDLPL cardholders.

 Family Search is a free comprehensive genealogy resource from the Church of Jesus Christ of Latter-Day Saints.

 Find a Grave has information on "Where everybody who was anybody is buried."
 Searchable by name, location, birth dates/death dates and "claim to fame."
 Includes photos.